TanishSen/Learn-Scope/DEPLOYMENT.md

 - `@vitejs/plugin-react` - Required for Vite React builds
 - `esbuild` - Required for server bundling
 - `vite` - Required for frontend builds
+- `autoprefixer` - Required for PostCSS/Tailwind CSS
+- `postcss` - Required for CSS processing
+- `tailwindcss` - Required for styling

 This ensures all build tools are available during deployment.yment Guide